SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 7. Notes about tests

 - Backend build was done with `mvn -DskipTests package`, so unit/integration tests were not executed during the quick verification build.
 - No automated test failures were recorded in the CI run today because tests were skipped during the packaging run.
-I recommend adding a focused backend integration test asserting that posting a trade with `settlementInstructions` creates an `additional_info` row, and a frontend unit test that asserts the form DTO includes `settlementInstructions` when the textarea is filled.

 ## Summary of immediate fixes applied